South32

-South32 is a mining and metals company headquartered in Perth, Western Australia.
+South32 Limited is a mining and metals company headquartered in Perth, Western Australia.
 It was spun out of BHP Billiton on 18 May 2015.
 It is listed on the Australian Securities Exchange with secondary listings on the Johannesburg and London Stock Exchanges.

 Products

 The company is a producer of bauxite, alumina, aluminium, metallurgical coal, manganese, nickel, copper, molybdenum, gold, silver, lead and zinc.

 Operations

 South32 has operations in Australia, South Africa, Mozambique, Colombia and the United States.
 In addition it has investments in an integrated aluminium business in Brazil and a copper and molybdenum mine in Chile.